electricgltd/P100-Electrical-Agent-Suite/PROJECT_SETUP.md

 ℹ️ SOLUTION_NAME below is set to DesignAndCosting to match your folder.
-This must be your solution’s unique name (not display name).
+This must be your solution's unique name (not display name).

 Workflow A – Sync Dev to Git (Export + Unpack)
 Save as: .github/workflows/alm-sync-dev.yml